-It’s not unheard of for heating systems to have a problem every now and then.
-It could be as simple as a bad thermostat or an electrical problem.
+It’s not unheard of for heating systems to have a problem once in a while.
+It could be as straightforward as a bad thermostat or an electrical problem.
 If your gas furnace won’t turn off, here are a couple steps you can take to get a properly working furnace again.

-A dirty air filter causes issues for many homeowners and their HVAC system.
+A dirty air filter creates problems for numerous homeowners and their HVAC system.
 Here’s why.
-It restricts airflow, forcing your furnace to work harder and run longer to satisfy your ideal temperature.
+It restricts airflow, making your furnace work harder and run longer to satisfy your ideal temperature.

-This multiplies usage on your furnace, as well as the odds of a malfunction and premature failure.
+This multiplies usage on your furnace, as well as the odds of a breakdown and early failure.

-It can also make your furnace get too hot and shut off for a time to cool down.
+It can also make your furnace overheat and shut down for a time to cool off.
 Then it will keep duplicating this process when your furnace turns on.
 This is known as short cycling.
-In addition to wearing out your furnace faster, it can increase your heating bill and make your home feel uncomfortable.
+In addition to wearing out your furnace more quickly, it can increase your heating bill and make your home feel unpleasant.

-We encourage replacing flat filters monthly and pleated filters every three months.
-If you can’t remember the last time you replaced your furnace filter, remove it and hold it up to the light.
-If you can’t detect light through your filter, it’s too dirty and you should get a new one.
+We recommend replacing flat filters monthly and pleated filters every three months.
+If you can’t remember the last time you replaced your furnace filter, pull it out and hold it up to the light.
+If you can’t detect light through your filter, it’s too dusty and you should get a new one.

-If the matter was connected to a clogged air filter, putting in a clean filter should fix this common issue when your heat won’t turn off.
+If the matter was connected to a clogged air filter, putting in a fresh filter should solve this common problem when your heat won’t turn off.
 If not, we suggest checking your thermostat settings next.

-Your thermostat controls your furnace and basically informs the unit when to turn on and off.
-It’s often to blame when your furnace won’t stop running.
+Your thermostat runs your furnace and simply tells the unit when to turn on and off.
+It’s usually the problem when your furnace won’t stop running.

-Sometimes having the heat turn off is as easy as changing a wrong thermostat setting.
+Sometimes having the heat turn off is as simple as changing a wrong thermostat setting.